 Existing research has demonstrated the benefits of capturing long-distance relations in graphs by stacking more feature aggregation layers or unrolling various fixed point iterations as introduced in Section~\ref{sec:intro}.
 However, these deeper GNNs are not efficient due to the neighborhood explosion problem.
 Our preliminary study in Section~\ref{sec:preliminary_section} reveals the computation redundancy in GNNs over the training iterations: the hidden features in GNNs evolve slowly such that the computation of feature aggregations is highly correlated and redundant over training iterations.
 This observation motivates us to develop a novel shallow LazyGNN that captures long-distance relations in graphs by propagating information lazily with very few message-passing layers.

-Without loss of generality, we build LazyGNN on the most common graph signal denoising problem:
+Without loss of generality, we illustrate the main idea of lazy propagations using the most common and widely used graph signal denoising problem~\cite{zhou2003learning,ma2020unified,yang2021graph}:

 where the first term maintains the proximity with node hidden features $\Xin$ after feature transformation, and the second Laplacian smoothing regularization encodes smoothness assumption on graph representations.
-We take this as an example to illustrate the main idea of lazy propagation but the idea can be applied to other GNNs inspired by general denoising problems or fixed point iterations with different properties.
-Next, we illustrate the lazy forward and backward propagations in LazyGNN as well as the technical challenges being solved by innovative designs.
+Note that we only take this as an example to illustrate the main idea of lazy propagation, but the idea can be applied to other GNNs inspired by any denoising problems or fixed point iterations with different properties and design motivations.
+Next, we illustrate the lazy forward and backward propagations in LazyGNN as well as the innovative designs that solve the technical challenges.